jimchen1551/MPCS/Computer Science/Machine learning/Data.md

    $$a_i=\begin{cases}lower&\quad\text{if }a_i<lower\\upper&\quad\text{if }a_i>upper\\a_i&\quad \text{otherwise}\end{cases}$$

 ## Data Visualization
-- to reduce the size of ABT while two features are strongly related
+- to reduce the size of [[Analytics Base Table|ABT]] while two features are strongly related
 ### Both continuous features
 ![[Screen Shot 2022-10-11 at 16.19.57.png|400]]
 - **scatter plot matrix** (SPLOM)